 You didn’t think we were going to show you how to watch A&E without cable without giving you a way to watch it on your big screen, did you?
 The services above all make great ways to watch A&E online on your Roku, Fire TV, Apple TV, or Chromecast device.
 No matter which of those devices you use, you’ll find apps for DIRECTV NOW, fuboTV, Hulu with Live TV, and Sling TV.

 Platform support doesn’t end there, of course.
 DIRECTV NOW, fuboTV, Hulu with Live TV, and Sling TV all have apps for Android, iOS, and your laptop or desktop (the services use in-browser apps to support those last two).
-Not every skinny bundle support Android TV — the platform used by popular streaming devices like the Nvidia Shield — but fuboTV, Hulu with Live TV, and Sling TV all do.
+Philo has all of that, too, except for the Android app – that’s still in the works.
+Not every skinny bundle support Android TV – the platform used by popular streaming devices like the Nvidia Shield – but fuboTV, Hulu with Live TV, and Sling TV all do.
+All of this, of course, is accurate as of this writing – with these fast-growing services, there’s every chance that platform support will expand in a really appealing way in the near future.

 Finally, gamers can get their A&E fix on the Xbox using apps for Sling TV and Hulu with Live TV.